JedayTB/JedMP/README.md

 whoami - Getting information about user's system.\
 discord-presence - Discord presence

+Testing on a minimal debian 14 installation, I needed the following to start development on JedMP

+- rust (rustup command from above)
+- gcc
+- g++
+- libgtk-4-dev
+- libvlc-dev

+Hope this helps if you're having issues!

 Missing system packages will likely propogate an error.
 Reference lddResponse_so_dependencies (Literally ran ldd on the binary file.)